 Many of you may be surprised to learn that my healthy kids don’t always eat healthy foods!
-It’s tragic I know.
-The sad reality is they are old enough to make their own choices when they aren’t home, and they don’t always choose green peppers when there are chips around.
-As a mother I’ve thought long and hard about this, and although I feel like my years of influence are quickly going away, there are still a few things I can do to instill the desire for healthy eating in my kids.
+It’s tragic, I know.
+The sad reality is they’re old enough to make their own choices when they aren’t home, and they don’t always choose green peppers when chips are an option.

-1) Do not use your grocery budget to purchase junk food!
 What a waste!
-If you think you will be depriving your kids, think again.
+If you think you’ll be depriving your kids, think again.
 Between school, church, little league and grandma’s house, kids today have loads of opportunity to eat junk food.
 The foods we never buy and bring home include:

 - Chips (deep fried potato chips- you can totally make your own!)

 - Commercial fruit snacks (void of fruit, nutrients, and full of sugar)

 - Commercially packaged desserts like cookies.
 (We’re not anti-sugar on this site and I love to bake cookies with my family.
 But there is no reason to buy them already made in a box.)

 - Soda pop (seriously, overpriced and no one needs it!)

 - Candy (although we do make exceptions to this on holidays like Halloween.
 I just don’t stuff my pantry with Swedish fish for any time the kids “need something sweet!”)

 To have these in our pantry would send mixed messages about our desire to be a healthy family.
 These foods are not forbidden for my kids.
 In fact, no food is off limits for my kids!
 But they’re not part of our regular grocery purchases.